imputnet/cobalt/README.md

 - Polish: [@hexandcube](https://github.com/hexandcube)
 - Ukrainian: Löffel

-### Languages that are always up to date
-- English
-- Russian
-- Ukrainian

 Other languages may be missing some strings or changes, you can help with updating those!

-## How you can help cobalt speak your language
-Take English or Russian localization from [this directory](https://github.com/wukko/cobalt/tree/current/src/localization/languages) and use it as a base for your translation.
-Then simply make a pull request and it'll be out for everyone upon review!

-### What you should keep in mind:
-- Do **NOT** use formal language, that's boring and lame.
+## How to contribute translations
+You can translate cobalt to any language you want on [cobalt's crowdin](https://crowdin.com/project/cobalt).
+Feel free to ignore QA errors if you think you know better.
+If you don't see a language you want to translate cobalt to, open an issue, and I'll add it to crowdin.

+### Translation guidelines:
+- Avoid formal language.
+Leave it for boring big tech companies.
 Use informal language on all occasions.
-- Strings are **ALWAYS** lowercase unless it's an internal value like {ContactLink} or STRESSED LIKE THIS.
+- Strings are **ALWAYS** stylized as lowercase unless it's STRESSED LIKE THIS or is an internal value like `{ContactLink}`.
-- Keep translations as friendly and fun as possible.
-Just as if cobalt user was your buddy.
+- Keep translations lively, friendly, and fun.
+Translate strings as if cobalt user was your buddy.
-- Robotic translations from original language are not valid.
+- Automatic translations from original language are not valid, and will be ignored.
-- You can (and should) rephrase sentences as long as they keep the same sense, if you think it'd be better that way.
+- You can (and should) rephrase sentences as long as they keep the same point, if you think it'd be better that way.
 - You can add wordplays or puns if it feels natural to do so.
-- Even though I love cursing, keep that to minimum in translations, and do **NOT** use offensive words.
+- Even though I love cursing, keep that to minimum in translations, and do **NOT** use any offensive words.
-- Always check if there are issues in UI with your localization.
+- Check if there are issues in UI with your localization, and optimize it accordingly, or open an issue.
-- There's no need to translate `ChangelogContentTitle` and `ChangelogContent`, because those are very often changed.
-You can remove both of them from your translation file.
 - Add "(in english)" translated to your language at the end of `ChangelogLastCommit` and `ChangelogLastMajor`.
-Those are almost always kept exclusively in English.
-Remove that phrase if you do translate major update changelog.
+Those are always kept exclusively in English, due to how often changelog changes.
-    - Example: `"ChangelogLastCommit": "последний коммит (на английском)"`
+    - Example of translation to Russian: `"ChangelogLastCommit": "последний коммит (на английском)"`
 - Be nice.

 ## Host an instance yourself
-Code might be a little messy, but I do my best to improve it with every commit.
+You might find cobalt's source code a bit messy, but I do my best to improve it with every commit.

 ### Requirements
 - Node.js 14.16 or above